-The output is (generally) an XML document containing the URL of the corresponding interactive Finder Chart search results, and the URLs that point to the individual retrieved FITS images and the corresponding PNG images (both small and large).
-You can specify a parameter if you just want one file type from the search results.
+The output (saved in out.xml in the command above) is an XML document containing the URL of the corresponding interactive Finder Chart search results, and the URLs that point to the individual retrieved FITS images and the corresponding PNG images (both small and large).

 Note that when you parse the XML file, you will be looking for URLs.
 To retrieve a URL using wget or curl, you should enclose the URL in quotes.
-Here are some examples of the URLs you can pull from the XML fles, which also demonstrate the use of quotes around URLs for wget or curl:
+Here are some examples:

 The following table has the one required parameter (locstr) first, and then the rest of the parameters in alphabetical order.

 |This input field must contain either a sky coordinate or an object name resolvable via NED or SIMBAD.
 If the input field contains a string which can be interpreted as a coordinate representation, it is used as such.
 Both decimal degree and sexagesimal notations are supported.||no default||

 The "locstr" is the only required parameter; if it is an object

 name, it is resolved into coordinates using NED and, if that fails,